cdalitz/gpt-symmetry/README.md

 detecting symmetric objects or for extracting medial axes, e.g. from blood vessels.

-This is the source code of the program *gptsymmetry*, which implements the algorithm described in (cited as "IPOL paper" below):
+This code implements the algorithm described in (cited as "IPOL paper" below):

 > C. Dalitz, J. Wilberg: "The Gradient Product Transform:
 > An Image Filter for Symmetry Detection."
 Image Processing On Line, 9
 > (2019), pp. 413–431
 > https://doi.org/10.5201/ipol.2019.270

-gptsymmetry reads a PNG image, prints the detected symmetries to stdout and optionally writes images showing a skeleton of symmetry axes and of the detected symmetric objects.
+Please cite this article when using the code.
+The article was published on IPOL with version 1.1 of this code.
+For changes since then, see the file *CHANGES*.

 Compilation
 -----------